microsoft/fluentui/packages/react-popover/Spec.md

 ### DOM element usage

-Only the `PopoverOverlay` component will render DOM markup.
+Only the `PopoverSurface` component will render DOM markup.
 By default the components renders an HTML `div` element.

 ### aria-hidden